oliverhaas/django-components/docs/concepts/fundamentals/component_views_urls.md

 [`Component.as_view()`](../../../reference/api#django_components.Component.as_view)
-internally calls [`View.as_view()`](https://docs.djangoproject.com/en/5.2/ref/class-based-views/base/#django.views.generic.base.View.as_view), passing the component instance as one of the arguments.
+internally calls [`View.as_view()`](https://docs.djangoproject.com/en/5.2/ref/class-based-views/base/#django.views.generic.base.View.as_view), passing the component class as one of the arguments.

 ## Register URLs automatically